Politics

 In short: PACs buy access inside the campaign, while Super PACs shape public opinion from the outside.

-Some notable Super PAC groups shaping elections right now include:
+Some notable Super PAC groups shaping the midterm elections right now include:

 PACs, by contrast, operate with stricter limits.
 They can’t spend unlimited amounts, but they still wield influence by donating directly to candidates and buying access inside campaigns.